 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same each year.
-This Example does not reflect any brokerage commissions that you may pay on purchases and sales of your shares.
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
 Although your actual costs may be higher or lower, based on these assumptions, whether you do or do not sell your shares, your costs would be:

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-For the fiscal period starting from the Fund's inception, October 11, 2017, to March 31, 2018, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 119% of the average value of its portfolio.
 This rate excludes the value of portfolio securities received or delivered as a result of in-kind creations or redemptions of the Fund's shares.

 Under normal circumstances, the Fund will invest at least 80% of its total assets in components of the Underlying Index, depositary receipts, including American depositary receipts ("ADRs"), representing such components and securities underlying depositary receipts in the Underlying Index.
 The Underlying Index is composed of the equity securities of the 50 companies with the largest market capitalization that are headquartered in certain emerging market and frontier countries and engaged in the consumer or technology sectors.
-Issuers eligible for inclusion in the Underlying Index must be classified under the FactSet Revere Business Industry Classification system as engaged in one or more industries in these sectors.
+Issuers eligible for inclusion in the Underlying Index must be classified under the FactSet Revere Business Industry Classification system or FactSet Standard Classification system as engaged in one or more industries in these sectors.
 The Underlying Index components will be ranked according to their market capitalization and will receive the following weights each time the Underlying Index rebalances based on their market capitalization rankings from largest to smallest:

 Rank Weight

 1 to 10 3.5%

 11 to 30 2.5%

-31 to 50 0.75%
+31 to 50 .75%

-Issuers from the following jurisdictions are eligible for inclusion in the Underlying Index: Argentina, Brazil, Chile, China, Colombia, Cyprus, the Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Mexico, Malaysia, Peru, the Philippines, Poland, Puerto Rico, Qatar, Russia, South Africa, South Korea, Taiwan, Thailand, Turkey and the United Arab Emirates.
+Issuers headquartered in the following jurisdictions are eligible for inclusion in the Underlying Index: Argentina, Brazil, Chile, China, Colombia, Cyprus, the Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Mexico, Malaysia, Peru, the Philippines, Poland, Puerto Rico, Qatar, Russia, South Africa, South Korea, Taiwan, Thailand, Turkey and the United Arab Emirates.
 The Underlying Index excludes stocks whose primary listing exchange is the Shanghai or the Shenzhen Stock Exchange or that are primarily traded over the counter.

-The Fund may invest up to 20% of its assets in instruments that are not included in the Underlying Index, but that Krane Funds Advisors, LLC ("Krane") believes will help the Fund track the Underlying Index.
-These investments may include equity securities and depositary receipts of issuers whose securities are not components of the Underlying Index, derivative instruments (including swaps, forwards, futures and options), other investment companies (including ETFs) and cash or cash equivalents (including money market funds).
+The Fund may invest up to 20% of its assets in instruments that are not included in the Underlying Index, but that Krane believes will help the Fund track the Underlying Index.
+These investments may include equity securities and depositary receipts of issuers whose securities are not components of the Underlying Index, derivative instruments (including swaps, futures, forwards, structured notes and options), other investment companies (including exchange traded funds or "ETFs") and cash or cash equivalents (including money market funds).
 The other investment companies in which the Fund may invest may be advised, sponsored or otherwise serviced by Krane and/or its affiliates.
+The Fund will not purchase shares of an investment company if it would cause the Fund to (i) own more than 3% of such investment company's voting shares; (ii) invest more than 5% of its total assets in such investment company; or (iii) invest more than 10% of its total assets in investment companies.